Birmingham Scooter Accidents Lawyer

 Frequently Asked Questions

 The phrase “contributory negligence” refers to an affirmative defense that a defendant may use in a civil action.
 It describes negligence that contributed to a victim’s injuries.
 Defendants can use this to argue that victims caused their own injuries.
-When it is proven, it bars the victim from recovering any damages.
-The effective claim-killing power is exactly why many insurance companies encourage victims to speak openly about their recollections of accidents, as any kind of admission of fault will be recorded and used against them.
-Allowing Farris, Riley & Pitt to speak to insurers on your behalf can prevent this outcome.
+When proven, this rule prevents the victim from receiving any damages.
+This is why many insurance companies urge victims to discuss their accident memories; they record any fault admission to use against them.
+Allowing Farris, Riley & Pitt, LLP to speak to insurers on your behalf can prevent this outcome.

 In Alabama, the statute of limitations on virtually all legal claims is two years.
 Two exceptions are allowed, however.
-Minors are given up to two years after the date of their 19th birthdays to file actions, and a victim may also be able to have the limitations period tolled (delayed) if they sustained a disability when injured and were declared incapacitated by a court.
+Minors have until two years after their 19th birthday to file actions.
+The limitations period might be postponed if an injury disables a victim and a court declares them incapacitated.

 You could be able to bring claims against governmental entities in Alabama, but state law applies a different statute of limitations for these cases.
 Under Alabama Code § 11-47-23, tort claims against municipalities have to be presented to the clerk within six months, and Alabama Code § 11-12-8 establishes that claims against counties have to be presented within 12 months.
-Damages are also “capped” (limited) in cases involving municipalities and counties.
+In cases involving municipalities and counties, damages are also limited or “capped”.
 Under Alabama Code § 11-47-190 and Alabama Code § 11-93-2, respectively, recoverable damages cannot be more than $100,000 for one person and cannot exceed $300,000 for a single occurrence involving multiple claimants.

 Scooter Accidents Statistics